lovecomm/anione/README.md

 Once you're ready to package the banners, just run the *handoff* command.
 This command grabs all related images and global css/js assets for each banner.
 Then makes a version of the banner for each vendor, and zips it up.
 Then all banners are zipped into one nice packaged file.

 ## Development Experience
 Anione is all about making the development experience of HTML5 banner animation easier and more pleasant.
 As such, there is a centralized view where you can ajax load each banner with a timeline scrubber.
+This view is loaded with Browser Sync after both of the *ani one*, *ani resize*, and *ani watch* commands.

 ## Commands:
 * *init* – Builds Anione project directory structure and config.